joanpablo/reactive_forms/README.md

   reactive_forms: ^18.0.1
 ```

-Then run the command `flutter packages get` on the console.
+Then, run the command `flutter packages get` in the console.

-## Creating a form
+## Creating a Form

-A _form_ is composed by multiple fields or _controls_.
+A _form_ is composed of multiple fields or _controls_.

-To declare a form with the fields _name_ and _email_ is as simple as:
+To declare a form with the fields _name_ and _email_, it's as simple as:

 ```dart
 final form = FormGroup({